-On behalf of the National MPS Society and the Fundraising Committee, THANK YOU for all of your daily efforts in raising awareness and funds for MPS and Related Diseases.
-Together, we can find therapies and treatments for everyone affected.
+On behalf of the National MPS Society and the Fundraising Committee, THANK YOU for all of your daily efforts in raising awareness and funds for MPS and ML.
+Together, we can find therapies and treatments everyone impacted by MPS or ML.